thecarer/based_lua/README.md

 6. now you know how to compile that library
 7. ☻

+note that you must provide a lua and luajit folder, aswell as their .DLLs do NOT use a pre-compiled luajit DLL, i warn you, your computer may completely crash, i am not kidding

 # Using
 as mentioned earlier, based_lua contains a simple Lua to C interface. using this interface, loading based_lua modules is easy. here is an example that uses based_lua (the Lua to C interface), based_noise, and based_image. this example will create a noise image and store it in disk as a .BMP